xenify-io/litepaper/README.md

 ## 🗳 XNF Daily Auctions

-- Every day, 50% of the XNF supply is distributed to participants in burn auctions.
+- Every day, 50% of the XNF supply is distributed to participants in daily burn auctions.
 The distribution is equally allocated between the YSL Burn Auction and the vXEN Burn Auction.
-For instance, if only 1 batch of YSL is burned and 10,000 batches of vXEN are burned on a given day, the user who burned the single YSL batch would receive the full 25% of the XNF supply, while the vXEN burners would share the other 25% based on their respective contributions.
+For instance, if only 1 batch of YSL is burned and 10,000 batches of vXEN are burned on a given cycle, the user who burned the single YSL batch would receive the entire 25% of the daily XNF supply, while the vXEN burners would share the other 25% based on their respective batch burns.

 - Additionally, participants in the ETH auction are awarded 25% of the XNF supply as veXNF rewards, which are locked for 1 year.
 Similarly, those participating in the Swap auction also receive 25% of the XNF supply as veXNF rewards with a 1-year lock.